BBN-Q/Qlab.jl/README.md

 ### Python

-You'll need working a working version of PyPlot.
-In some cases the package manager has trouble getting this write on all systems/OSs.
+You'll need a working version of PyPlot.
+In some cases the package manager has trouble getting this right on all systems/OSs.
 If you run into issues, we recommend using Conda.jl manually:
 ```julia
 using Pkg
 Pkg.add("PyCall")